iktdts/AOC/README.md

 This repo is a list of solutions for the anual event caled "Advent of Code"

 # Organization

-Each folder stores the solutions for each yera available.
-Whenever possible there is going to be a solution in more than one languaje
+Each folder stores the solutions for each year available.
+Whenever possible there is going to be a solution in more than one language
 Solutions in python are showed as Jupyter notebooks.